-Boulder Community Hospital patients can take advantage of an advanced technology for external radiation called intensity modulated radiotherapy (IMRT).
+Boulder Community Health patients can take advantage of an advanced technology for external radiation called intensity modulated radiotherapy (IMRT).
 Our new linear accelerator with IMRT delivers high doses of cancer-killing radiation to tumors with laser-like precision, decreasing the exposure of the surrounding healthy tissues and organs.

 We also offer Image-Guided Radiation Therapy (IGRT) to improve the targeting and delivery of radiation treatment.
 Often used in concert with IMRT, IGRT is a remarkable advance that marks the exact location of a cancerous tumor, making it easier to track over time.
 A surgeon implants gold markers into the tumor to act as a reference system for ongoing radiation treatment.
 This lets the radiation oncologist compensate for moving organs by accurately retargeting the tumor at each treatment session.
 Best of all, IGRT’s ultra-precise targeting means less radiation exposure for healthy tissue surrounding the tumor, significantly reducing side effects.